WojciechLamperski/Java-Collections/SET | Object, AbstractCollection, AbstractSet | Iterable, Collection.md

 TreeSet is ideal when you need a sorted set and don't need thread-safety or plan to manage concurrency externally.
 ConcurrentSkipListSet is the preferred choice for multi-threaded applications that need a sorted set and require thread-safe access without the need for external synchronization.

+The performance and time complexity of ConcurrentSkipListSet in Java is O(log n) for basic operations like add(), remove(), and contains(), as it is implemented using a concurrent skip list.
+It provides efficient concurrent access with fine-grained locking, making it well-suited for multi-threaded environments.

 #### Comparator (a seperate interface).